1915 MAFA season

 The 1915 MAFA season was the 24th season of the Metropolitan Amateur Football Association (MAFA), an Australian rules football competition played in the state of Victoria.
 The season began on 24 April and concluded earlier than scheduled on 7 August, comprising a 14-match home-and-away season, followed by a two-week finals series.

 won the MAFA premiership for the first time, defeating by 15 points in the 1915 MAFA Grand Final.

 This was the final MAFA season until 1920, with the 1916, 1917, 1918 and 1919 seasons cancelled due to the impacts of World War I.

 Association membership

 Like the previous season in 1914, a total of ten teams competed in the MAFA.

 On 16 October 1914, three weeks after the end of the 1914 season, the University Football Club dropped out of the Victorian Football League (VFL).
-The club had competed in the MJFA/MAFA with a senior team in 1906 and 1907, and had been fielding a "2nd" (reserves) team in the competition since 1908.
+The club had competed in the MJFA/MAFA with a senior team from 1905 to 1907, and had been fielding a "2nd" (reserves) team in the competition since 1908.
 After leaving the VFL, University's senior team returned to the MAFA in 1915, with several of its VFL players staying with the club.

 Additionally, the Caulfield Football Club combined with Malvern prior to the start of the 1915 season and became known as "Caulfield-Malvern".